Assets and Investments

 Investments: Canadian life and health insurers have a long history of financial strength.
 The financial condition and capital adequacy of life insurers are subject to stringent regulatory supervision that requires that investments are more than sufficient to cover their obligations to policyholders, such as death claims, annuities and health care and disability income benefits.

 Mortgages - in recent years, life and health insurers have reduced the relative size of their mortgage holdings.
-At the end of 2012, they held over $42 billion in mortgage loans accounting for almost 7 per cent of their total assets.
-Of that amount commercial mortgages were valued at almost $27.7 billion and residential mortgages amounted to over $14.7 billion.
+At the end of 2013, they held $42.4 billion in mortgage loans accounting for roughly 6.6 per cent of their total assets.
+Of that amount commercial mortgages were valued at almost $27.5 billion and residential mortgages amounted to $14.9 billion.

-Stocks and Mutual Funds - Life and health insurers’ general fund holdings of publicly traded stocks totaled $61.1 billion or 15 per cent of all general fund assets.
-The industry's mutual fund holdings, which were valued at more than $139.7 billion at the end of 2012, are in segregated funds, which are held and managed separately from the general fund assets and support investment-oriented products such as variable life and variable annuities.
+Stocks and Mutual Funds - Life and health insurers’ general fund holdings of publicly traded stocks totaled $62.6 billion or 16 per cent of all general fund.
+The industry's mutual fund holdings, which were valued at almost $164.5 billion at the end of 2013, are in segregated funds, which are held and managed separately from the general fund assets and support investment-oriented products such as variable life and variable annuities.